 Please find enclosed Alabama Public Radio’s entry for the Peabody Award for best radio documentary, titled “The King of Alabama.”
-The three member Alabama Public Radio spent five months, with no budget, examining the connection between Alabama and Martin Luther King, junior’s fight for civil rights.
+The three member Alabama Public Radio news team spent five months, with no budget, examining the connection between Alabama and Martin Luther King, junior’s fight for civil rights.

-King’s crusade began in 1955 with the Montgomery bus boycott, and it almost ended in March of 1968 in the rural town of Greensboro two weeks before he was struck down in Memphis.
+King’s crusade began in 1955 with the Montgomery bus boycott, and it almost ended violently in March of 1968 in the rural town of Greensboro two weeks before he was struck down in Memphis.
 The Ku Klux Klan learned King was speaking in the town of Eutaw and sent an armed hit squad to kill him.
 The civil rights leader hid overnight in a safe house owned by a childhood friend of his wife, Coretta Scott King.
 APR listeners heard from Theresa Burroughs about that long night and her less-than-favorable first impression of MLK when Coretta Scott introduced her fiancée to her friend.
 “He wasn’t impressive at all,” recalled Burroughs.
 “Not what I expected.”

 Jim Peppler had a unique vantage point to King’s work and of his funeral.
 The civil rights photographer for the Southern Courier newspaper in Montgomery first learned about King’s work in college.
 That’s what motivated him to move to Alabama to document MLK’s activism.
 The emotional toll of covering King’s funeral prompted Peppler to end his career as a news photographer.

 King’s impact goes beyond the United States.
-In 2016, Alabama Public Radio hosted journalism Ousmane Sagara from the West African nation of Mali, where roads, parks, and even an English language education club is named for the slain civil rights leader.
+In 2016, Alabama Public Radio hosted journalist Ousmane Sagara from the West African nation of Mali, where roads, parks, and even an English language education club is named for the slain civil rights leader.
 Sagara reports from Mali on how his nation feels about King fifty years after his death.
 During the production of this feature, Sagara and I communicated using Facebook Messenger.
 That included pre-production meetings on the gathering of “public radio” style interviews and background sound in Mali, and the editing of Sagara’s script.
 The final elements were delivered by Dropbox for posting here in Alabama.

 In 1965, the childhood home of Jawana Jackson in Selma became the headquarters of King’s civil rights efforts during the voting rights marches across the Edmund Pettus Bridge.
 To this day, Jackson preserves artifacts and furniture in the house where she grew up as a museum to that part of Alabama history.
 She was five years old at the time, and remembers the civil rights icon as “Uncle Martin.”